IBMIntegration/techjam/src/pages/acelabs/Lab_5/index.md

 7\. ![alt text][images/2.png8]

 8\.
-Here we will select the MyCallableFlows for the application.
+Here we will select the the callable flow you imported and then renamed prepending your user Id for the application.
 This is the integration running on-prem.
 The endpoint is the name of the CallableInput node in the flow.

 We will add the data objects aName and aMessage that will pass data to the on-prem flow.
 For this click on the Add property link under Message.JSON.Data and add the aName and aMessage fields, click in the Edit Mappings Link and then on the three-row icon on the right to select the corresponding field from the model we created previously.